FCW HOLDINGS BERHAD

 All newly appointed Directors must complete the mandatory Accreditation Programme as required by the Bursa Malaysia Securities Berhad, and shall continue to update their knowledge and enhance their skills through appropriate continuing education programmes to enable them to effectively discharge duties and sustain active participation in the Board deliberations.

-The Board will assess the training needs of the Directors from time to time and will ensure Directors have access to continuing education programme.
+The Nomination Committee will assess the training needs of the Directors from time to time and will ensure Directors have access to continuing education programme.

 11. DECISION MAKING

 All strategic decisions are made at Board meetings after due deliberations and where appropriate decisions are also made by way of circular resolutions in between of scheduled meetings.

 The Company aims to present a clear and balanced assessment of the Company¡¯s financial position and prospects for its financial statements and quarterly announcements to the shareholders, including other price sensitive public reports and reports submitted to regulators.

 The Board will ensure that the financial statements are prepared in accordance with the Companies Act and the applicable approved accounting standards set out by the Malaysian Accounting Standards Board so as to present a true and fair view of the state of affairs of the Group.